100 Notable alumni of

 -

 László Kövér is a Hungarian politician who is the current speaker of the National Assembly of Hungary.
-Under his capacity as speaker, he was also twice acting president of Hungary, from 2 April to 10 May 2012, after the resignation of Pál Schmitt, and again from 26 February to 5 March 2024, following the National Assembly's approval of the resignation of Katalin Novák.
+Under his capacity as speaker, he was also twice acting president of Hungary in 2012 after the resignation of Pál Schmitt, and again in 2024 after the resignation of Katalin Novák.

 -